rohitnikamm/rohitnikamm/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on an app to help students at my campus navigate our 'unique' parking infrastructure
+🔭 I’m currently working on an app to help students at my campus navigate our parking infrastructure to make it more accessible

 ⚡ Fun fact: This past summer I build my first home lab running a few of my favorite open-sourced apps